 Tuition figures are current as of January 1, 2021 and are subject to change.

 Manuela Siegfried was born and raised in this beautiful, bio diverse country called Costa Rica.
-Having a biologist as a father, he made contact with nature an intrinsic part of her life.
-This passion led her to work as a naturalist tourism guide for 3 years.
+Having a biologist as a father, Manuela experienced contact with nature as an intrinsic part of her life.
+This passion led her to work as a naturalist tourism guide and in the tourism industry for 15 over years.
 She came across the concept of Shinrin-Yoku and the Association of Nature and Forest Therapy and immediately felt inspired and related to it.
 Manuela was trained and certified in 2018 and has been guiding very actively since then.
-She is passionate about helping people awaken their senses and slowing down in a natural setting so they can reconnect with themselves and the more than human world.
-Falling in love again with the natural world helps to rediscover our intimate, personal relationship with the forest and we become aware that we actually ARE nature.
-Manuela is also a mentor and trainer of guides with the Association of Nature and Forest Therapy and is absolutely committed and in love with her job.
+As a trainer she has trained and mentored people from all over the world.
+She served as one of the main trainers for the first bilingual training in Puerto Rico.
+She has been the main promoter of trainings in Spanish, making this practice accessible to all Spanish-speaking countries.
+Currently she is the training coordinator for the Association of Nature and Forest Therapy.

 Kat is an ANFT certified Forest Therapy Guide, Trainer and an artist, based in the Netherlands.
 Her element is to help people re-connect with nature, with themselves and others, while focusing on the aspects of reciprocity, respect for all beings, heart intelligence, body wisdom and the state of flow.
 With her passion for nature-inspired art, and a background in cross-cultural communication, Kat enjoys guiding people and teams from all cultures with her company Way Back Home, and attempts expressing the relatedness of all beings through Shinrin-yoku Art and practicing Flow Arts.
 She is trained in Forest Therapy, Cross-Cultural Communication and is currently training to be Mind-Body & Eating Psychology Coach.
 She has nearly two decades of experience in teaching adult students, both on-on-one, in groups and online, holds a Masters degree in Linguistics and Translation Studies and is fluent in Dutch, English, Czech and a passive bilingual speaker of German.